 To warm my shoulders tonight.”

 Orion the Hunter and the Winter Hexagon are visible all night long.
 Orion is one of the most easily spotted winter constellations, visible from every inhabited part of the globe.
 The Winter Hexagon is the most prominent group of bright stars in the winter sky.
 In addition to Orion, other constellations that make up the Winter Hexagon are:

 - Canis Major the Big Dog,

 - Gemini the Twins, and

 - Auriga the Charioteer.

 The Winter Hexagon contains an unrivaled collection of bright stars.
 Click image below for a larger view.
-For a brief description, see my Winter Hexagon page, created in the 1990s when I was a planetarium director.

 To become familiar with the stars of winter (or any season), I recommend Chet Raymo, 365 Starry Nights.
 Raymo’s sky chart for January 1st features the Winter Hexagon:

 See also this great photo of the Winter Hexagon from Astronomy Picture of the Day.